taskcluster/taskcluster-lib-pulse/README.md

 ```

 The `Client` is responsible for connecting, and re-connecting, to the pulse
 server.
-Once started, it will do so automatically until stopped.
+Once created, it will do so automatically until stopped.

 Other options to the constructor: